GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: User Study

 \subsection{Measurements}

 This section outlines the measures we used to capture group behavior in the image sorting task, categorized into sensor level, task-related, performance, and subjective measures.
-At the sensor level we collected data from the headset using custom scripts.
-We recorded audio signal from the microphone, $x,y$ positions for location, and eye-tracking data to capture the data for conversation, proximity, and shared attention sociogram as the described sensing module of \sysname in~\S\ref{sec:sensingmodule}.
+At the sensor level, we collected data from the headset using custom scripts.
+We recorded audio signals from the microphone, $x,y$ positions for location, and eye-tracking data to capture the data for conversation, proximity, and shared attention sociogram as the described in~\S\ref{sec:sensingmodule}.

 On the task level, we recorded the various virtual object interactions, such as the number of virtual image interactions per participant in a group, to count if a participant grabs a virtual image and then releases it.
 Throughout the task, we capture the number of label changes per group to count the number of times a particular image changes its label.
 We also captured distinct groupings for each image per group to count the distinct labels for each image.
 For instance, if Participant A moved an image to label X, participant B moved it to label Y, and Participant A moved it back to X, the image would have three label changes and two distinct groupings.
+We also collected high-level performance metrics such as completion time.
+We measured completion time as the time elapsed from when the first image was grabbed to when the last image was placed, indicating the group's overall time completing the task.